Williston, South Carolina

 Williston is a town in Barnwell County, South Carolina, United States.
 The population was 3,139 at the 2010 census.

 The town lies in the center of the Charleston-Hamburg railroad line, the line of the Best Friend locomotive.
 The train tracks were removed in the 1990s, but the track site has been designated as historically significant by the South Carolina Department of Archives.
 This section of the train route is now part of the South Carolina Heritage Corridor.

 The small-town community once had its own newspaper, The Williston Way, founded in 1921.

+Amenities

+Williston is home to Williston Country Club, a public golf facility located at 15 Fairway Dr. Established in 1957, it is a public 9-hole, par 36 golf course.
+Designed by Jimmy Tarrance, the course features 3,071 yards of golf from the longest tees and carries a slope rating of 115.
+The club offers challenging play for golfers at every skill level.

 History

 The Ashley-Willis House was listed on the National Register of Historic Places in 2004.

+Rosa Louise Woodberry (1869–1932) – Woodberry spent the first thirteen years of her life in Williston, South Carolina, where she received her early education.
+She went on to become a pioneering American journalist and educator, founding Woodberry Hall School for Girls in Atlanta in 1908, and was the first woman to attend the University of Georgia.

 Geography

 Williston is located in northern Barnwell County.
 U.S. Route 78 passes through the center of the town, leading east 9 mi to Blackville and northwest 21 mi to Aiken.

 According to the United States Census Bureau, Williston has a total area of 23.3 km2, of which 23.2 km2 is land and 0.2 km2, or 0.70%, is water.